 Class K shares are sold at the then-current NAV per Class K share and are not subject to any upfront sales charge.
 Accordingly, the entire amount of your purchase is invested immediately.
 The minimum initial investment is \$10,000, and the minimum subsequent investment is \$1,000, except for purchases pursuant to the DRIP, which are not subject to a minimum.
-The Fund may permit a Financial Intermediary to waive the initial minimum per shareholder for Class K shares in the following situations: broker-dealers purchasing Class K shares for clients in broker-sponsored discretionary fee-based advisory programs and certain other situations deemed appropriate by the Fund.
+The Fund may permit a Financial Intermediary to waive the initial minimum per Shareholder for Class K shares in the following situations: broker-dealers purchasing Class K shares for clients in broker-sponsored discretionary fee-based advisory programs and certain other situations deemed appropriate by the Fund.
 The Fund reserves the right to waive investment minimums.
-Class K Shares are subject to a Distribution and Service Fee that will accrue at an annual rate of 0.75% of the average daily net assets of the Fund attributable to Class K shares are subject to a Shareholder Servicing Fee that will accrue at an annual rate of 0.25% of the average daily net assets of the Fund attributable to Class K shares are subject to a Shareholder Servicing Fee that will accrue at an annual rate of 0.25% of the average daily net assets of the Fund attributable to Class K shares and is payable on a Class K shares and is payable on a monthly basis.
+Class K Shares are subject to a Distribution and Service Fee that will accrue at an annual rate of 0.75% of the average daily net assets of the Fund attributable to Class K shares and is payable on a monthly basis.
+The Distribution and Service Fee may be used to compensate Financial Intermediaries.
+Class K shares are subject to a Shareholder Servicing Fee that will accrue at an annual rate of 0.25% of the average daily net assets of the Fund attributable to Class K shares and is payable on a monthly basis.

-Class | Shares
+Class I Shares

 Class I shares are sold at the then-current NAV per Class I Share and are not subject to an upfront sales load, so the entire amount of your purchase is invested immediately.
 The minimum initial investment is \$10,000, and the minimum subsequent investment is \$1,000, except for purchases pursuant to the DRIP, which are not subject to a minimum.
 The Fund reserves the right to waive investment minimums.
-The Fund may permit a Financial Intermediary to waive the initial minimum per shareholder for Class I shares in the following situations: registered investment advisers purchasing Class I shares for clients in discretionary fee-based advisory programs and certain other situations deemed appropriate by the Fund.
+The Fund may permit a Financial Intermediary to waive the initial minimum per Shareholder for Class I shares in the following situations: registered investment advisers purchasing Class I shares for clients in discretionary fee-based advisory programs and certain other situations deemed appropriate by the Fund.
 Class I shares are subject to a Shareholder Servicing Fee that will accrue at an annual rate of 0.10% of the average daily net assets of the Fund attributable to Class I shares and is payable on a monthly basis.